rellfy/hact/README.md

 ## Client

 The client uses React.
-This project is also using React Router.
+This project is also using React Router and Redux.

 Client source is located at `/client`.
 Media files may be placed under `/client/media`, which would be moved to `/public` to be statically served publicly along with transpiled React source, which may be placed under `/client/pages`.